wp-plugins/updraftplus/readme.txt

 = Professional / Enterprise support agreements available =

-UpdraftPlus is written by professional WordPress developers.
+UpdraftPlus backup/restore is written by professional WordPress developers.
 If your site needs guaranteed support, then we are available.
 Just  <a href="http://updraftplus.com/shop/">go to our shop.</a>

+= More premium plugins =

+If you are in the market for other WordPress premium plugins (especially WooCommerce addons), then try our shop, here: https://www.simbahosting.co.uk/s3/shop/

 = Are you multi-lingual?
 Can you translate? =